learnwithmilaap/node-rest-api/README.md

 npm install -g nodemon
-[This command is use to run node application and it is monitoring the changes and automatically reflect to the browser after save your changes]
+[This command is use to run node application and it is monitoring the changes and once you save your changes then it will automatically reflect to the browser]

 npm install express
 [This command is use to create api server]